Ganbin/4DCommands-sublime-snippets/README.md

 ### Usage

-You have a snippet for each 4D commands available, the attribute are there and using the "Tab" key you can navigate through the attributes.
+You have a snippet for each 4D commands available.

 If you want the snippets list to show while you are typing make sure to add those settings :